hannank/OpenVA_Pipeline/docs/config.rst

       * *dhisUser* -- the username for the DHIS2 account
       * *dhisPass* -- the password for the DHIS2 account
       * *dhisOrgUnit* -- the Organization Unit (e.g., districts) UID to which the verbal autopsies are associated.
 The organisation unit must be linked to the Verbal Autopsy program.
-For more details, see the DHIS2 Verbal Autopsy module `installation guide <https://github.com/SwissTPH/dhis2_va_draft/blob/master/docs/Installation.md>`_
+For more details, see the DHIS2 Verbal Autopsy program `installation guide <https://github.com/SwissTPH/dhis2_va_draft/blob/master/docs/Installation.md>`_